-The following sub-specialities of histology are covered by in-house pathologists:
+The following sub-specialities of Histology are covered by our service:

 - Upper GI